 - Versatility in Applications: Composite fillings are not only suitable for treating cavities but can also be used for repairing chipped or cracked teeth, addressing cosmetic concerns, and even closing gaps between teeth.

 The Tooth-Colored Filling Process

-Before Dr. Nishime approves you for treatment with tooth-colored fillings, you’ll attend an initial consultation.
-Your dentist will determine if tooth-colored fillings are right for you by thoroughly examining your mouth, reviewing your medical history, and discussing your smile goals with you.
+Before Dr. Nishime approves you for treatment with composite fillings, you’ll attend an initial consultation.
+Your Honolulu dentist will determine if tooth-colored fillings are right for you by thoroughly examining your mouth, reviewing your medical history, and discussing your smile goals with you.
 At this time, he’ll also inform you of your other treatment options and offer sedation dentistry as part of your procedure if you experience dental anxiety.